-Using cash envelopes takes some getting used to but once you get in a routine of using it, you will like it better.
+Using cash envelopes takes some getting used to.
+But once you get into the routine, you will like it better.

 It doesn’t have to be complicated or time consuming.
-It will become a habit and routine after a couple of months.
-The important thing to remember is that it will help you stick to your budget.
+It will become a habit after a couple of months.
+The important thing to remember is that it’s worth the effort, because it will help you stick to your budget.